Balancing the Carbon Cycle: Finding Solutions with Technology

 Renewable Energy World

 ScienceDaily Type in a tag (example biofuels, hybrid cars, wind farms, carbon capture, green technology) and click on number of years in past (5 years recommended).

 escience News Type in a tag (example biofuels, hybrid cars, wind farms, carbon capture, green technology etc.)

-- Choose two of the best designs or technologies described by your classmates during their presentations.
+- Choose two of the best carbon reduction designs or technologies described by your classmates during their presentations.